jivanyatra/wallabag_saver/README.md

 ## License

-MIT - do what you want, I'm not liable for anything.
+[MIT License](./LICENSE) - do what you want, I'm not liable, there's no warranty.
 Good luck, have at it.